top of page

 DEFINITE PASS

-• Allegra doesn't have hard nos, but they're less inclined toward books about fertility, books set at a magic school/featuring a school/centering around a trial, books with talking animals, WWI or WWII books, dream heavy/dream centric books, books featuring witches, and/or Greco-Roman myths
+• Allegra doesn't have hard nos, but they are less likely to take on books about fertility, books set at a magic school/featuring a school/centering around a trial, books with talking animals unless they are Indigenous stories, books set in reality show environments, WWI or WWII books, dream heavy/dream centric books, books featuring witches, or projects featuring Greco-Roman myths unless you are a Greek writer (they're less interested in full on retellings, but appreciate myth/history as inspiration).
+They also seem to be struggling with fantasy quest books at the moment (unsure why)!

 RESPONSE POLICY